Coppernic/coppernic.github.io-old/os.md

 * You shall have adb installed on your computer,
 * You should be familiar with adb and how to install OS on Android platform.

+You can find general procedure with adb sideload on [google website](https://developer.android.com/preview/download-ota)

 C-five
 ------

-- Copy the OS update .zip file on a SD card,
+- Copy the OS update `.zip` file on a SD card,
 - Insert the SD card into the device,
-- Press POWER & Vol. UP buttons and place the battery at the same tile,
+- Press `POWER & Vol. UP` buttons and place the battery at the same tile,
-- Hold POWER & Vol. UP buttons until getting in the Recovery menu,
+- Hold `POWER & Vol. UP` buttons until getting in the Recovery menu,
-- Press Vol. UP / DOWN to select “sd update” then press POWER button,
+- Press `Vol. UP / DOWN` to select “sd update” then press POWER button,
-- Press Vol. UP / DOWN button to select “sd update” then press POWER button,
+- Press `Vol. UP / DOWN` button to select “sd update” then press POWER button,
-- Press Vol. UP / DOWN to select the correct update file,
+- Press `Vol. UP / DOWN` to select the correct update file,
-- Press POWER button to execute the update,
+- Press `POWER` button to execute the update,

 - Waiting for “Install from sdcard complete” appearance,
-- Press POWER button to reboot the device.
+- Press `POWER` button to reboot the device.

 C-One
 -----

-- Copy the OS update .zip file on a SD card,
+- Copy the OS update `.zip` file on a SD card,
 - Insert the SD card into the device,
-- Press POWER button and select “Reset”,
+- Press `POWER` button and select “Reset”,
-- Hold P1 & Vol. UP buttons until getting in the Recovery menu,
+- Hold `P1 & Vol. UP` buttons until getting in the Recovery menu,
-- Press Vol. UP / DOWN button to select the correct update file,
+- Press `Vol. UP / DOWN` button to select the correct update file,
-- Press POWER button to execute the update,
+- Press `POWER` button to execute the update,
 - Waiting for “Install from sdcard complete” appearance,
 - Press HW Reset button (under the SIM trapdoor).